-The following procedures for screening sites for potential 2,3,7,8-TCDD contamination should be instituted for Tier 1 sites.
+The following procedures for screening sites for potential 2378-TCDD contamination should be instituted for tier 1 sites.

-- Develop and implement 1) Develop and implement an initial site 1) sampling plan (screening program using the protocols and procedures developed by EPA/ORD and the Centers for Disease Control (CDC) to sample the most problable locations of dioxin contamination at the site or in the immediate vicinity.
-Site inspection schemes should be reviewed with OWPE Regional Coordinators - Compliance Branch.
+- 1) implement an initial site sampling plan Develop and (screening program using the protocols and procedures developed by EPA/ORD and the Centers for Disease Control (CDC) to sample the most probable locations of dioxin contamination at the site or in the immediate vicinity), Site inspection schemes should be reviewed with OWPE Regional Coordinators - Compliance Branch.
 During this round of sampling, limit the number of samples taken to only those which are necessary to determine if dioxin is present.
 States should be advised by Regions of the site inspection schemes.
 For active industrial sites, CDC should be contacted to coordinate with the National Institute for Occupational Safety and Health (NIOSH) for further sampling guidance.
 If there are people living in the area, the State health officials and CDC should review all sampling protocols from the beginning.
-CDC should be contacted through its staff person in each EPA Regional Office. - 2) Initial field investigations must employ EPA chain of custody procedures, document control, site safety plan procedures and Quality Assurance/Quality Control procedures.\ - 3) Analysis for 2,3,7,8-TCDD in soil will be conducted using Stateof-the-art low resolution GC mass spectrometry methodology and appropriate detection limits.
-Analysis for 2,3,7,8-TCDD will be performed using high resolution GC mass spectrometry methodology in environmental media other than soil.
-Qualitative analytical screening for other dioxin isomers should also be considered by the Regions at sites where there is reason to believe that other dioxin isomers may be present.
+CDC should be contacted through its staff person in each EPA Regional Office. - 2) Initial field investigations must employ EPA chain of custody procedures, document control, site safety plan procedures and Quality Assurance/Quality Control procedures. - 3) Analysis for 2378-TCDD in soil will be conducted using state-of-the-art low resolution GC mass spectrometry methodology and appropriate detection limits.
+Analysis for 2378-TCDD will be performed using high resolution GC mass spectrometry methodology in enviormental media Qualitative analytical screening other than soil. for other dioxin isomers should also be considered by the Regions at sites where there is reason to believe that other dioxin isomers may be present.
 The Regions should contact the National Contract Lab Program in order to schedule sample analysis as early as possible.
-These samples should be labelled as Tier 1-2,3,7,8-TCDD samples in addition to any of the identifiers used.
-(Coordination should be through the Regional Environmental Services Division (ESD) Directors). - 4) If the initial sampling results indicate 2,3,7,8-TCDD is present, and response action is to be pursued through either enforcement or Fund-financed activities, the procedures set forth in the Response Phase of this guidance should be followed as appropriate.
-All phases of response must be in accordance with the National Contingency Plan.
+These samples should be labelled as tier 1 - 2378-TCDD samples in addition to any of the identifiers used.
+(Coordination should be through the Regional Environmental Services Division (ESD) Directors).

-\ Guidance for QA/QC is available from the Office of Research and Development.
+^{} Guidance for QA/QC is available from the Office of Research and Development.